payn33/chingu-tier-3-solo-project/README.md

 - Clone the project
 - `cd <rootdir>` and run `npm install`
 - Run `ts-node ./src/cli.ts <command>`
-    - Alternatively to use the `weather-cli` command locally, in the root directory run `npm link` to globally install the package
+    - Alternatively to use the `weather-cli` command locally, in the root directory run `npm link` to globally install the package (don't forget to run `npm unlink` when you're done)

 ### All available commands